Traditions of Holy Thursday

 The previous book of indulgences, the Raccolta, included this practice.
 The suggested prayers were an Our Father, Hail Mary and Glory be, five times before the altar of the Blessed Sacrament and then some private adoration and personal prayer (reflection on the scripture passages related to the “station”) before moving on to the next church.
 The final church stop can also include prayers for the Holy Father’s intentions and a longer time of adoration with Jesus in the altar of repose.
 In some regions the number of churches expanded to 9 or 14.

-Many years ago I did the Seven Churches in Pittsburgh, and the Franciscan Monastery published suggestions for the Washington, DC area.
-Where I live now, the distance between churches is longer, so I stay in one place for a visit.
+Many years ago I did the Seven Churches in Pittsburgh.
+Where I live now, the distance between churches is longer, requiring driving, so I stay in one place for a visit.
 It is a beautiful practice, and it is very inspiring to see the different altars of repose and the personal devotion of the various parishes or religious communities.

 The Triduum is a time that we walk in Jesus’ footsteps for His final hours on earth.
 Personal devotions always spring up to unite the faithful’s domestic church with the liturgy of the Church, but even more so during the holiest week of the year.
 Bathing, eating almonds or green food, foot washing or church visiting might be a part of personal devotion, but may any and all of it bring us closer to Christ as we begin this Sacred Triduum.